Rishi Sunak: Personal life

 In August 2009, Sunak married Akshata Murty, the daughter of N. R. Narayana Murthy and Sudha Murty.
-His father-in-law is the founder of the technology company Infosys, in which Murty owns a stake.
+His father-in-law is the founder of the technology company Infosys, in which Murty owns a stake, while his mother-in-law is a prolific Indian author and educator.
 Sunak and Murty met while studying at Stanford University in the US, and he proposed to her on a cliff near the Ritz-Carlton Half Moon Bay.
 They have two daughters: the first born in 2011 and the second in 2013.
 In November 2020, Sunak was reported by The Guardian to have not declared a significant amount of his wife and family's financial interests on the register of ministers' interests, including a combined £1.7 billion shareholding in Infosys.
 Ministers are required to declare interests that are "relevant" to their responsibilities and "which might be thought to give rise to a conflict" with their public duties.
 The independent adviser on ministers' interests investigated and concluded that Sunak had not broken any rules.

 In early 2022, newspapers reported that Murty had non-domiciled status, meaning she did not have to pay tax on income earned abroad while living in the UK.
 The status cost approximately £30,000 to secure, and allowed her to avoid paying an estimated £20 million in UK taxes.
 On 8 April Murty issued a statement saying that she would pay UK taxes on her global income, and that she regretted the issue had become "a distraction for [her] husband".
 An inquiry was set up to identify the source of the leak regarding her tax status.
 Reporting around this time also revealed that Sunak had continued to hold United States' permanent resident (green card) status he had acquired in the 2000s until 2021, including for 18 months after he was made chancellor, which required filing annual US tax returns.
 An investigation into both his wife's tax status and his residency status found that Sunak had not broken any ministerial rules.

 Sunak and Murty live in Kirby Sigston, near Northallerton, North Yorkshire.
 They own several other homes, including a mews house in Earl's Court in central London; a flat on the Old Brompton Road in South Kensington; and a penthouse apartment on Ocean Avenue in Santa Monica, California.
 In April 2022, it was reported that Sunak and Murty had moved out of the flat above 10 Downing Street to a newly refurbished west London home for domestic reasons.
 In October 2022, the Sunaks resumed residence of their former official home at 10 Downing Street, this time as prime minister and reversing the trend started in 1997 of prime ministers living in the four-bedroom flat above 11 Downing Street.
 In August 2023, Sunak and his family quietly left the UK for 10 days in Santa Monica for his first holiday in almost four years, where they visited the Santa Monica Pier and Disneyland, and attended one of the concerts of The Eras Tour by Taylor Swift.